15 Mins read

 Disclaimer:

 The premium ranges above are indicative estimates for general comparison only.
-Actual premiums may vary depending on the insurer, destination, traveller age, trip duration, number of travellers, coverage limits, deductible, add-ons, and policy exclusions.
+Actual premiums may vary depending on the insurer, destination, traveller age, trip duration, number of travelers, coverage limits, deductible, add-ons, and policy exclusions.
 Higher-risk destinations, longer trips, pre-existing medical conditions, adventure activities, and higher medical or evacuation limits may increase the final premium.
 Always check the official policy wording, benefits schedule, exclusions, and claims requirements before purchasing.

 What Factors Affect Travel Insurance Cost?